GimpTutorial/3-Animated-Sprites/README.md

 + Guide and Influence the end result
 + Just following along or without reference material will lead to frustration and a lot of wasted time.
 + Be mindful of licences, especially if you use the source material directly.

+###  24 Easy Repeating Elements
++ How to use graphical elements to repeat work